corneliusmunz/FxWind/docs/assembly.md

 ![Brass threads](images/assembly_02.jpeg)

 ## Magnet
 The magnet and spacer is mounted with two M3x6 countersunk screws.
-The magnet is part of the clamp body and the spacer is part of the countroller body.
+The magnet is part of the clamp body and the spacer is part of the controller body.

 ![Magnet mount](images/assembly_01.jpeg)

 ## Battery
 The Battery out of the BOM is unfortunately delivered with a connector with the wrong polarity.
 So pay **ATTENTION** to solder the connector with the opposite polariy.
-Plus and Minus pole are marked on the controller board.
+Plus and Minus poles are marked on the controller board.
 Please check the polarity before connect the battery to the controller board.
 The battery connector should look as follows
 ![Battery connector](images/assembly_03.jpeg)

 ## USB cable